The modded-nanogpt medium-track makes use of multiple tricks to improve performance, which rely on learned scalar values for mixing two vectors:

 I can see three points of interest:

-What is also interesting is that the x0-lambda is noticeably higher in layer 8 than in the other layers (except for the last).
+Lastly, it’s also interesting is that x_lambda is noticeably higher in layer 8 than in the other layers (except for the last two).
 That may be chance, but it may also be a result of a specific architectural decision: layer 7 doesn’t contain an Attention layer, only the MLP.
-This weakly suggests that layer 7 contributes less to the model than the other layers, and is thus overwritten more strongly with x0 (which is supported both by the strong skipping of middle layers via the U-net lambdas, and by the setting to zero of the x_lambda

 Now, let’s look at the x0-lambdas over the layers and over the course of training.